 The destination of this remarkable hike is Abbot Hut, located on the Abbot Pass.
 Nested right on the continental divide, between Mount Victoria and Mount Lefroy, the Abbot Pass is a 26 km round trip hike and a light scramble.
 Located at an altitude of 9,598 feet (2925 meters), it marks the boundary between Banff and Yoho National Parks, offering stunning views of mountain ranges, deep rugged canyons, and alpine meadows.

 Man lying in a tent in front of Medicine lake in Canadian Rockies

 Camping and backpacking in Jasper National Park

 Packed with sights for every nature lover, Jasper National Park extends over the Icefields Parkway, through the wilderness of Alberta province, past the towering peaks of Mount Edith Cavell, and into the Columbia Icefield.
-This backpacking expedition in Jasper National Park allows you to explore its hidden gems and wake up to scenes of remarkable natural beauty every day.
-The trail you’ll embark upon is loved by both hikers and wildlife - so prepare to see caribou and wolves along the route.
+This backpacking expedition in Jasper National Park allows you to explore its hidden gems and wake up to natural beauty every day.
+The trail is loved by both hikers and wildlife - so prepare to see caribou and wolves along the route.

 Berg Lake Trail

 Always wanted to combine hiking in the foothills of Mount Robson, traversing past iceberg-dotted lakes and waking up to the sound of calving glaciers?
 Then this trail is exactly what you are looking for.
 Located in the Mount Robson Provincial Park, the Berg Lake Trail extends to about 26 mi (42km).
 It’s a round trip hike with a number of potential extensions.